 Prior to joining Johns Hopkins University, Dr. Dey served in several executive leadership and board roles at Stanford University, Carnegie Mellon University, the University of Florida, the National Association for Colleges and Employers (NACE), the American College Personnel Association (ACPA), and various startups and non-profits.
 Throughout his career, he has worked with education and industry leaders to close the gaps between the haves and have-nots by integrating technology in high-impact learning practices, tracking outcomes for students and alumni of underrepresented communities, and growing resources to increase opportunities for students of disadvantaged backgrounds, especially those who identify as first-generation and/or limited income.

-A native of Algeria, Dr. Dey has been involved in education since a young age and has developed a passion for helping people and organizations achieve their ultimate potential.
-He was named one of LinkedIn’s Top Ten Voices in Education and is recognized in higher education circles for his thought-provoking writings, engaging speaking, and transformational leadership.
-Dr. Dey has served as a consultant for many organizations and universities, faculty at several institutes, and keynote speaker at many conferences in the US and around the world.
-Most notably, he led a four-year Department of State initiative to build career education and talent development programs at universities throughout the Philippines, taught transformative leadership courses for the Ministry of Education in Singapore, hosted dozens of international delegations from around the world.
+Dr. Dey holds a PhD and EdS in Educational Leadership, MBA and MEd in Counseling Psychology, and BBA in Finance.
+A native of Algeria, he has been involved in education since a young age and has developed a passion for helping people and organizations achieve their ultimate potential regardless of their contextual limitations.
+Fluent in Arabic and French with a broad perspective in international and multicultural issues, he has consulted for many organizations and universities, served as guest faculty at several institutes, taught courses in life design and leading change, and delivered keynote addresses at dozens of conferences in the US and around the world.
+Most notably, he led a four-year USAID initiative to build career education centers at universities throughout the Philippines, taught transformative leadership courses for the Ministry of Education in Singapore, and hosted several international delegations from around the world.

 To learn about the audacious moves taking place through Integrative Learning and Life Design at Johns Hopkins click here